Sleeping Dogs (video game): Plot

-Petty criminal Wei Shen is arrested in Aberdeen, Hong Kong after a drug deal goes wrong.
-In jail, Shen meets an old friend, Jackie Ma, who offers to introduce Shen to the members of a gang once they are released.
-It is revealed that Shen is an undercover cop whose arrest was part of a police operation, headed by Superintendent Thomas Pendrew and Inspector Raymond Mak, to infiltrate the Water Street branch of a Triad organization, the "Sun On Yee".
-Shen joins the gang and is sent on various jobs and assignments by their leader, Winston Chu, against a rival Triad branch known as the Jade Gang led by Sam "Dogeyes" Lin.
+The game's prologue introduces Wei Shen as a petty criminal in Aberdeen, Hong Kong.
+Accompanied by an associate named Naz Singh, Shen attempts to conduct a drug deal with Four Finger Wu, a member of the 18K triad.
+The deal is unexpectedly interrupted by a security guard, who Wu kills with a cleaver in panic.
+Singh and Shen attempt to flee the area, but are quickly arrested by the police.
+In jail, Shen meets a childhood friend, Jackie Ma, who offers to introduce Shen to the head of his gang once they are released.
+It is then revealed that Shen is in fact an undercover cop whose arrest was part of a police operation headed by SP Thomas Pendrew and Inspector Raymond Mak to infiltrate the Water Street Boys (the gang that Jackie belongs to), a branch of the Sun On Yee triad.
+Shen joins the Water Street Boys with Jackie's help; despite initial animosity from one of the gang's enforcers, Conroy Wu, Shen quickly earns the trust of its leader, Winston Chu.
+Chu sends Shen and Jackie on several assignments against the Jade Gang, a rival branch of the Sun On Yee led by Sam "Dogeyes" Lin, a former associate of Chu's.
+Some time later, Shen is tasked by Inspector Jane Teng of the Hong Kong Police Department to arrest a ketamine supplier named Popstar and his associates.

-Shen is assigned to arrest Popstar, a drug supplier for the Triad.
-After Popstar's arrest, the Water Street branch suspect that Shen is a cop, though he manages to make Winston relent.
-To prove he is not a cop, the Water Street boys send Shen to kill Siu Wah, one of Dogeyes' drug dealers, but Shen instead brings him in alive.
-Gaining Winston's trust, he lets Shen take over his position if something happens to him.
-Retaliatory attacks on each other's properties culminate in the killing of Winston and his fiancée at their wedding by men posing as members of the rival 18K Triad.
-The leader of the Sun On Yee, David Wa-Lin "Uncle" Po, is critically wounded in the attack but is saved by Shen.

-As a reward, Shen is promoted to "Red Pole" of the Sun On Yee, and he takes over Winston's position in the Water Street branch.
-He hunts down Winston's killer who reveals that Dogeyes was the instigator of the attack.
-Shen captures Dogeyes who is killed by Winston's mother.
-Po dies in the hospital.
+Popstar's arrest creates a bottleneck in ketamine supply, causing tensions among the Sun On Yee.
+The Water Street Boys begin suspecting that Shen is a cop, but he manages to shift the gang's suspicions to Ming, a ketamine dealer working for Chu.
+After Dogeyes' men shoot up Chu's mother's restaurant, the Water Street Boys burn down Dogeyes' waterfront sweatshop; Shen also captures Siu Wah, the manager of the operation, who is then forced to work for Chu.
+Having come to treat Shen as his second-in-command, Chu introduces him to David Wa-Lin "Uncle" Po, the elderly chairman of the Sun On Yee; in private, Chu also tells Shen to take over as the gang's leader, should anything happen to him.
+Retaliatory attacks on each other's properties culminate in the killing of Winston and his fiancée at their wedding by men posing as members of the rival 18K triad.
+The leader of the Sun On Yee, David Wa-Lin "Uncle" Po, is critically wounded in the attack, but is saved by Shen.
+As a reward, Shen is promoted to "Red Pole" of the Sun On Yee and he takes over Winston's position in the Water Street branch.
+He hunts down Winston's killer who reveals that Dogeyes instigated the attack.